danilopatron/VendingMachine/README.md

 # VendingMachine
 Exercise build using JDK 1.8.0_201

-Running using Maven.
+Running from command line using Maven.
 First you need to compile it:
 ```
 mvn compile
 ```